 Net Energy Metering Dashboard

-SDG&E is providing further information about the available capacity under the NEM Program Cap.
+SDG&E is providing further information about the Net Energy Metering (NEM) Program Cap in our service territory.
 This information is in addition to the Monthly AB327 NEM Program Limit Report at the bottom of this page.

 NEM Cap Report